 Courses Offered -

-, Master of Business Administration, Bachelor of Arts, Bachelor of Law, Master of Law, PHD in science, PHD in science, ,
+, Master of Business Administration, Integrated LLB with BA, Master of Law, PHD in science, Under Graduate Diploma in Law, ,

 Playground Boys Hostel Girls Hostel Scholarship Internet Computer Center Counselling